History of Austria: Fourth and fifth centuries

+Sixth and seventh centuries

-During the second phase of the Migration Period (500–700 AD) the Langobardii (Lombards) made a brief appearance in the northern and eastern regions around 500 AD, but had been driven south into northern Italy by the Avars by 567.
-The Avars and their vassal Slavs had established themselves from the Baltic Sea to the Balkans.
+During the 540s, the Lombards crossed the Danube into Roman Pannonia, in the west of present day Austria, bringing them into conflict with the Gepids.
+After defeating them with help from the Avars in 567, the Lombards recruited many locals and moved into northern Italy, starting in 568.
+The Avars and their vassal Slavs subsequently began moving into the Pannonian area, having previously established themselves from the Baltic Sea to the Balkans.
 After the Avars suffered setbacks in the east in 626, the Slavs rebelled, establishing their own territories.
-The Alpine Slavs (Carantanii) elected a Bavarian, Odilo, as their count and successfully resisted further Avar subjugation.
+The Carantanians (Alpine Slavs) elected a Bavarian, Odilo, as their Count, and successfully resisted further Avar subjugation.

-The Slavic tribe of the Carantanians migrated westward along the Drava into the Eastern Alps in the wake of the expansion of their Avar overlords during the 7th century, mixed with the Celto-Romanic population, and established the realm of Carantania (later Carinthia), which covered much of eastern and central Austrian territory and was the first independent Slavic state in Europe, centred at Zollfeld.
+The Carantanians migrated westward along the Drava into the Eastern Alps in the wake of the expansion of their Avar overlords during the 7th century, mixed with the Celto-Romanic population, and established the realm of Carantania (later Carinthia), which covered much of eastern and central Austrian territory and was the first independent Slavic state in Europe, centered at Zollfeld.
 Together with the indigenous population they were able to resist further encroachment of the neighboring Franks and Avars in the southeastern Alps.

-In the meantime, the Germanic tribe of the Bavarii (Bavarians), vassals of the Franks, had developed in the 5th and 6th century in the west of the country and in what is now known as Bavaria, while what is today Vorarlberg had been settled by the Alemans.
-In the northern alps the Bavarians had become established as a stem dukedom around 550 AD, under the rule of the Agilolfings until 788 as an eastern outpost of the Frankish Empire.
-At that time the lands occupied by the Bavarians extended south to current South Tyrol, and east to the river Enns.
+Meanwhile, the Germanic tribe of the Bavarii (Frankish vassals), had developed in the 5th and 6th century in the west of the country and in later-known Bavaria, while Alemans had settled in later-known Vorarlberg.
+In the northern alps the Bavarians were established as a stem dukedom by around 550, under Agilolfing rule until 788 as an eastern Frankish Empire outpost.
+Those lands that were occupied by the Bavarians extended south to later-known South Tyrol, and east to the Enns.
 The administrative center was at Regensburg.
 Those groups mixed with the Rhaeto-Romanic population and pushed it up into the mountains along the Puster Valley.

-In the south of present-day Austria, the Slavic tribes had settled in the valleys of the Drava, Mura and Save by 600 AD.
+In the south of modern Austria, Slavs had settled in the valleys of the Drava, Mura and Save by 600.
 The westward Slavic migration stopped further Bavarian migration eastwards by 610.
-Their most westward expansion was reached in 650 at the Puster Valley (Pustertal), but gradually fell back to the Enns River by 780.
-The settlement boundary between Slavs and Bavarians roughly corresponds to a line from Freistadt through Linz, Salzburg (Lungau), to East Tyrol (Lesachtal), with Avars and Slavs occupying eastern Austria and modern-day Bohemia.
+Their most westward expansion was reached in 650 at the Puster Valley, but gradually fell back to the Enns by 780.
+The settlement boundary between Slavs and Bavarians roughly corresponds to a line from Freistadt through Linz, Salzburg (Lungau), to East Tyrol (Lesachtal), with Avars and Slavs occupying eastern Austria and modern Bohemia.

-Carantania, under pressure of the Avars, became a vassal state to Bavaria in 745 and was later incorporated into the Carolingian empire, first as a tribal margravate under Slavic dukes, and after the failed rebellion of Ljudevit Posavski in the early 9th century, under Frankish-appointed noblemen.
-During the following centuries, Bavarian settlers went down the Danube and up the Alps, a process through which Austria was to become the mostly German-speaking country it is today.
-Only in southern Carinthia, the Slavic population maintained its language and identity until the early 20th century, when a process of assimilation reduced their number to a small minority.
+Carantania, under pressure of the Avars, became a vassal to Bavaria in 745 and was later incorporated into the Carolingian empire, first as a tribal margravate under Slavic dukes and, after the failed rebellion of Ljudevit Posavski in the early 9th century, under Frankish-appointed noblemen.
+During the following centuries, Bavarian settlers went down the Danube and up the Alps, a process through which Austria was to become a mostly German-speaking country.
+Only in southern Carinthia, the Slavs maintained their language and identity until the early 20th century, when assimilation reduced them to a small minority.